Alysseum17/quizProject/docs/schema.md

 **Pros:**
 - Natural keys prevent duplicate entries
 - No need for surrogate key
-- More efficient queries (no extra JOIN on ID)

 **Cons:**
 - Slightly more complex foreign key relationships